 Add your functions as nodes, to construct the pipeline

 Choose how to run the pipeline: sequentially or in parallel

 Package the project for distribution

-Navigate to the project root directory and create a
+git repository for your project already, navigate to the project directory and create one:

 git init git remote add origin https://github.com/<your-repo>

 As you work on a project, you will periodically save your changes.
 In a team, we suggest that you each develop your code on a branch and create pull requests to submit it to the

 # create a new feature branch called 'feature/project-template' git checkout -b feature/project-template # stage all the files you have changed git add . # commit changes to git with an instructive message git commit -m 'Create project template' # push changes to remote branch git push origin feature/project-template